INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

 An additional difficulty is the noise in the data.
-By noise, we mean the aspects that cannot by explained solely from the data.
+By noise, we mean the aspects that cannot be explained solely from the data.
 For instance, an individual's income may have been influenced by the mood of his manager during his annual review, which is not in our database.

 ---
 # Memorizing